adamlouis/gitmv/README.md

 # gitmv

-move git directories to path
+move git directories in cwd to filepath derived from remote origin